MicrosoftDocs/minecraft-creator/creator/Documents/MinecraftBlockWizard.md

 ms.author: v-jillheaden
 title: Getting Started with Minecraft Block Wizard ms.prod: gaming
-description: A tutorial covering how to create a custom block using the Minecraft Block Wizard tool in Blockbench
+description: "A tutorial covering how to create a custom block using the Minecraft Block Wizard tool in Blockbench"
 ---

 # Getting Started with the Minecraft Block Wizard